rohankumar586/rohankumar586/README.md

 - Microsoft Office
 - SAP

-# You can connect with me at

-## LinkedIn
+# Lets Connect
-Connect with me on LinkedIn: [Rohan Kumar](https://www.linkedin.com/in/rohan-kumar586/)
+Connect with me on LinkedIn: [Rohan Kumar](https://www.linkedin.com/in/rohan-kumar586/) You can email me at: rohan.kumar@mail.mcgill.ca

-## Email
-For any queries or collaborations, you can email me at: rohan.kumar@mail.mcgill.ca

 Thank you for visiting my profile!